Pareto Frontier Approximation Network (PA-Net) to Solve Bi-objective TSP: Abstract

 \section{Abstract}

-Travelling salesperson problem (TSP) is a classic resource allocation problem used to find an optimal order of doing a set of tasks while minimizing (or maximizing) an associated objective function.
-It is widely used in robotics for applications such as planning, scheduling etc. In this work, we solve TSP for two objectives using reinforcement learning.
-Often in multi objective optimization problems, the associated objective functions can be conflicting in nature.
+\textcolor{black}{The} travelling salesperson problem (TSP) is a classic resource allocation problem used to find an optimal order of doing a set of tasks while minimizing (or maximizing) an associated objective function.
+It is widely used in robotics for applications such as planning and scheduling.
+In this work, we solve TSP for two objectives using reinforcement learning (RL).
+Often in multi-objective optimization problems, the associated objective functions can be conflicting in nature.
 In such cases, the optimality is defined in terms of Pareto optimality.
-A set of these Pareto Optimal solutions in the objective space form a Pareto front (or frontier).
-Each solution has its own trade off.
-In this work, we present PA-Net, a network that generates good approximations of the Pareto front for the bi-objective travelling salesperson problem (BTSP).
+A set of these Pareto optimal solutions in the objective space form a Pareto front (or frontier).
+Each solution has its trade-off.
+We present the Pareto frontier approximation network (PA-Net), a network that generates good approximations of the Pareto front for the bi-objective travelling salesperson problem (BTSP).
 Firstly, BTSP is converted into a constrained optimization problem.
 We then train our network to solve this constrained problem using the Lagrangian relaxation and policy gradient.
-With PA-Net we are able to generate good quality Pareto fronts with fast inference times.
-Finally, we present the application of PA-Net to find optimal visiting order in a robotic navigation task/coverage planning\footnote{Project website: \href{https://sites.google.com/view/pa-net-btsp}{https://sites.google.com/view/pa-net-btsp}}.
+With PA-Net we improve the performance over an existing deep RL-based method.
+The average improvement in the hypervolume metric, which is used to measure the optimality of the Pareto front, is $2.3 \%$.
+At the same time, PA-Net has $4.5\times$ faster inference time.
+Finally, we present the application of PA-Net to find optimal visiting order in a robotic navigation task/coverage planning.
+Our code is available on the project website\footnote{Project website: \href{https://sites.google.com/view/pa-net-btsp}{https://sites.google.com/view/pa-net-btsp}}.